coq/coq/doc/sphinx/practical-tools/utilities.rst

 Sections
 ++++++++

-Sections are introduced by 1 to 4 leading stars (i.e. at the beginning of the line) followed by a space.
-One star is a section, two stars a sub-section, etc. The section title is given on the remaining of the line.
+Sections are introduced by 1 to 4 asterisks at the beginning of a line followed by a space and the title of the section.
+One asterisk is a section, two a subsection, etc.

 .. example::